 - 7.1 The 2017/18 HRA Business Plan accepted that, because of the reduced income assumed as a result of Government rent changes, not all of the Council's housing stock would be able to be brought up to or maintained at the 'CityWest Standard'.
-Rather, a 30-year investment programme was set at £1.52 billion (£1,034m capital and £485m revenue), which would continue to enable the Council to meet the Government's Decent Homes standard. - 7.2 Following further review of investment, and linked to the Council's desire to accelerate delivery of additional homes, a decrease in the 30 year budget has been budgeted as part of this year's Business Plan.
-Specifically, a reduction of c.£60m is assumed over the Plan period, leading to a total projected spend of c.£1.46 billion (£925m capital and £531m revenue).
-All of the stock will continue to be maintained at the Decent Homes Standard and at any one time the majority of the stock will also meet the higher CityWest standard. - 7.3 Excluding an assumed £25.5m investment in fire-related works following the Grenfell tragedy, total expenditure on other major works programmes in the first five years of the programme amounts to c.£277m (capital and revenue).
+Rather, a 30-year investment programme was set at £1.52 billion (£1,034m capital and £485m revenue), which should continue to enable the Council to meet the Government's Decent Homes standard. - 7.2 Following further review of investment, and linked to the Council's desire to accelerate delivery of additional homes, a decrease in the 30 year spend has been budgeted as part of this year's Business Plan.
+Specifically, a reduction of c.£73m is assumed over the Plan period, leading to a total projected spend of c.£1.45 billion (£919m capital and £531m revenue).
+All of the stock should continue to be maintained at the Decent Homes Standard and at any one time, the majority of the stock will also meet the higher CityWest standard. - 7.3 Excluding an assumed £29.2m (£3.5m in 2017/18, £25.7m in the next five years) investment in fire-related works following the Grenfell tragedy, total expenditure on other major works programmes in the first five years of the programme amounts to c.£294m (capital and revenue).
 This is broken down as shown below (Appendix B shows the capital spend in more detail):